-Fundamental principles of alternating current: sinusoidal and nonsinusoidal.
+Fundamental principles of alternating current: sinusoidal and non-sinusoidal.
 A study of impedance, phase shift, coupling networks, transformers, and series and parallel resonance using standard vector notation.
-Prerequisite: ELT 124.
+Prerequisite: Completion of ELT 124 with a 0.7 or higher.

 Semiconductors and Op Amps • 5.0 Credits